*Post updated on August 15, 2018.

 SWOT Analysis: Harvard Business Review

 The SWOT model is one of the most common ways businesses compare themselves to the competition.
+Whether looking at product, digital marketing tactics, or positioning, this is an important practice.
 If you like this model, the Harvard business review offers it’s own set of tools to get the most out of the analysis.

 This tool provides: